polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

 By default, all unsigned transactions are rejected in Substrate.
 To enable Substrate to accept certain unsigned transactions, you must implement the `ValidateUnsigned` trait for the pallet.
-Although you must implement the `ValidateUnsigned` trait to send unsigned transactions, this check doesn't guarantee that a transaction submitted by the offchain worker is a valid transaction or that the transaction hasn't been tampered with.
+Although you must implement the `ValidateUnsigned` trait to send unsigned transactions, this check doesn't guarantee that a transaction was submitted by the offchain worker, that the transaction is a valid transaction, or that the transaction hasn't been tampered with.
 Unsigned transactions always represent a potential attack vector that a malicious user could exploit and offchain workers can't be assumed to be a reliable source without additional safeguards.

+You should never assume that a transaction was submitted by an offchain worker.
+You should always verify transactions—signed or unsigned—coming into the blockchain are from a legitimate source and haven't been tampered with.

 1. Open the `src/lib.rs` file for your pallet in a text editor.